AyushiSrivastava17/flixster/README.md

 #### BONUS
 - [x] (2pts) User can tap a poster in the collection view to see a detail screen of that movie.
-- [ ] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.

 ### App Walkthough GIF
 <img src="http://g.recordit.co/BZo2XWUs65.gif" width=250><br>